Conformal dynamics at infinity for groups with contracting elements

 It remains to see that $\eta$ is an $(\hat r, F)$-conical point, where $\hat r$ is given by Lemma \ref{BarrierFellowLem}.
 As $d_{X_n}(y_m, z_m)\le 6C$, $[o,z_m]$ contains an $(\hat r, f)$-barrier $y_n=g_n o$ by Lemma \ref{BarrierFellowLem}.
 Thus, $z_m\in \Omega_o^F(g_no,\hat r)$, so $\eta$ is an $(\hat r, F)$-conical point. \end{proof}

 We close this section with the following property of Myrberg set in the horofunction boundary.

-\begin{lem} The Myrberg set $\mG\subseteq \pU$ is saturated in any nontrivial convergence boundary $\pU$, and the finite difference relation $[\cdot]$ of the horofunction boundary restricted on $\mG\subseteq \bX$ is $K$-finite for some uniform constant $K>0$. \end{lem} As a corollary of Lemma \ref{GoodPartition}, the quotient $[\mG]$ for $\mG\subseteq \bX$ is a Hausdorff, second countable topological space.
-The same would be true in a general convergence boundary, if we knew that the partition restricted on $\mG$ is a closed partition. \begin{proof} As Myrberg points are conical, the finite difference relation on $\mG$ is $K$-finite for some uniform $K$ by Lemma \ref{ClosedFinDiff}.
+\begin{lem} The Myrberg set $\mG\subseteq \pU$ is saturated in any nontrivial convergence boundary $\pU$, and the finite difference relation $[\cdot]$ of the horofunction boundary restricted on $\mG\subseteq \hU$ is $K$-finite for some uniform constant $K>0$. \end{lem}

+\begin{proof} As Myrberg points are conical, the finite difference relation on $\mG$ is $K$-finite for some uniform $K$ by Lemma \ref{ClosedFinDiff}.
 By Lemma \ref{CharMyrberg}, a point $\xi\in \mG$ is Myrberg if and only if for any non-pinched contracting element $h$ and for any $L\gg 10C$, there exists $g\in G$ such that